-The construction management degree is a candidate program for accreditation by the American Council for Construction Education (ACCE).
+The construction management degree is accredited by the American Council for Construction Education (ACCE).
 ACCE is recognized by the Council for Higher Education Accreditation (CHEA) as the accrediting agency for four-year baccalaureate degree programs in construction, construction science, construction management, and construction technology.

 Students who graduate from the Reese Construction Management Program should be able to do the following: (1) Make ethical, critically informed decisions.
 (2) Provide effective written communication to a diversity of audiences.
 (3) Demonstrate various skills in team-based performance situations, such as leadership and oral communication.
 (4) Demonstrate an entry-level ability to determine appropriate methods and proper sequence on real construction projects.
 (5) Demonstrate an entry-level ability to determine and mitigate site safety hazards on real construction projects.

 The entrance requirements from high school for the construction management degree program are: English: 4 units; Mathematics: Algebra - 2 units, Geometry - 1 unit, Pre-calculus or Trigonometry - 1 unit; Natural Sciences: Chemistry - 1 unit, Physics - 1 unit.

 Students who meet the general entrance requirements of the university, but lack in specific requirements for the construction management curricula may enroll in the program; however, all deficiencies must be removed before the end of the second academic year.
 Students having entrance deficiencies or weaknesses are urged to use the summer terms preceding the freshman year in college to remove them.

 Other Academic Policies

 In addition to the university's academic policies, the program enforces the following standards:

 - Students are required to take courses in the numeric sequence generally shown in the University Catalog for the CM program and in the order approved in the CM Program of Study, available in the CM office.